PR0CK0/CS540_Project/README.md

 * The first query will take about 45 minutes
 * The second query will take about 20 minutes (creates [this file](https://github.com/Psychobagger/CS540_Project/blob/main/contours_analysis2.csv))
-* The third query will take about half a second
-* The last query will take about ten seconds
 * ***Total time of queries (for my PC and for just two ZIP codes): about an hour***

 NOTE: If you only care about the ZIP codes 32114 and/or 32118, then you don't have to run anything.
 Just download the **parcel_elev** table, and let that act as your parcel table for your experiments.